 Sadly, Wheatley had little chance to flesh out her thinking or beliefs.
 In the aftermath of the American Revolution, she lost her English patrons.
 Though she was freed upon the death of Jonathan Wheatley in 1774, she struggled financially in the tough economy of the American Revolution.

 She married a grocer, John Peters, himself a free black man.
-Despite being previously quite prosperous, he too encountered financial troubles following the war and was imprisoned for his debts.
+Despite being previously quite prosperous, he too encountered financial troubles following the war and went to prison for his debts.